The Ergodic Capacity of Phase-Fading Interference Networks: Ergodic Capacity of Interference Networks

 for every $\epsilon>0.$ \end{theorem} Thus, ergodic interference alignment achieves the ergodic capacity of a large network in the limit as the number of users approaches infinity.
 Note that unlike most capacity scaling laws which describe only the exponent of $K$ in the large network limit and are completely insensitive to SNR, this scaling law establishes not only the scaling with number of users $K$ but also the precise SNR dependence of network capacity.

+\proof Since the achievability part is already established in \cite{Nazer_Gastpar_Jafar_Vishwanath}, we will focus only on the converse, i.e., the outer bound argument in this proof.
+Given the positive constant $\epsilon>0$ in the statement of the theorem, let us define arbitrary positive constants $\epsilon_1, \epsilon_2,\delta>0$ such that $\epsilon = \epsilon_1+\frac{1}{2}\epsilon_2$ and $\delta< \epsilon_2$.
+These definitions will be used in establishing the limiting behavior of various terms.
+It is important to note that these constants as well as SNR are held fixed while the number of users $K\rightarrow \infty$.

-\proof For the purpose of this theorem, we relax the notion of a bottleneck state as follows.
-We say a cross-channel is an $\epsilon$-bottleneck link if the sum capacity of the associated two user $Z$ interference channel is within $\epsilon$ of $\log(1+2SNR)$, i.e. the sum capacity is less than $\log(1+2SNR)+\epsilon$.
-The relaxed definition gives us a non-zero probability for a cross-link to be an $\epsilon$-bottleneck link.
-Let this probability be $\delta>0$.
-Since the cross-links are generated i.i.d. each link has the same probability $\delta$ of being an $\epsilon$-bottleneck.
-Each $\epsilon$-bottleneck $H^{[rt]}$ introduces the constraint:
+For the purpose of this theorem, we relax the notion of a bottleneck state as follows.
+We say a cross-channel is a $\delta$-bottleneck link if the sum capacity of the associated two user $Z$ interference network is within $\delta$ of $\log(1+2SNR)$, i.e., the sum capacity is less than $\log(1+2SNR)+\delta$.
+Under the assumption about dense networks made in (\ref{eq:support}), the relaxed definition gives us a non-zero probability for a cross-link to be a $\delta$-bottleneck link.
+Let this probability be $\Delta>0$.
+Since the cross-links are generated i.i.d. each link has the same probability $\Delta$ of being an $\delta$-bottleneck.
+Each $\delta$-bottleneck $H^{[rt]}$ introduces the constraint:

 Adding these constraints we have: